 In the feature download Sunday Process, you’ll see I also have space to calculate the estimated time to complete tasks.
 I do this so that I can keep on top of how long I think these activities will take versus the actual time they take.
 Additionally, this way if I can outsource a task, I will know how much time it should take a virtual assistant and how much time I’m saving.

 Once I have a prioritized list, I go back through the ranking again and put an E, N, or D next to each task (Energizing, Neutral, Draining).
 By doing this, I can start to manage my energy better across the projects I need to get accomplished.
-Schedule it Once I have my list prepared I write them into my SELF Journal (however most calendars or planners will work).
+Schedule it Once I have my list prepared I write it into my SELF Journal (however most calendars or planners will work).

 - Put all 1’s in first (top priority) with no more than 3 to 5 tasks per day

 - Eat The Frog: Start the day with the hardest of your #1 tasks first

 - Top priority creative work should be done first thing in the morning while the mind is fresh

-Another great way to keeping your energy bar fuller is by batching similar tasks into one block of time.
-This way, your brain is not needing to switch between different types of tasks, and you become more efficient.
+Another great way to keep your energy bar fuller is by batching similar tasks into one block of time.
+This way, your brain does not need to switch between different types of tasks, and you become more efficient.

 For example, I batch all of my calls for the week on Tuesdays when possible, mainly because calls interrupt my flow.
 I’d prefer to get my calls out of the way rather than be interrupted throughout the week.